 Exception 1: For inverter based systems above 50 kW up to 300 kW, applicants may follow the expedited application process outlined in this section provided that the inverter based system has been certified and tested in accordance with the most recent revision of UL 1741 and the utility has approved the project accordingly.
-The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the applicant is eligible for the expedited process and notify the applicant in writing of its findings upon review of the application.
-If the utility determines that an inverter based system is not eligible for the expedited application process, the applicant can:
+The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the application is complete, project is eligible for the expedited process, and whether it is approved for interconnection if eligible for expedited process.
+The utility shall notify the applicant in writing of its findings upon review of the application.
+If the utility determines that the inverter based system is not eligible for the expedited application process, the applicant can:

-- 1) Proceed with the remaining steps of Section I.C of the SIR (Systems above 50 kW up to 2 MW); or - 2) Request a review by DPS Staff.
+- Proceed with the remaining steps of Section I.C of the SIR (Systems above 50 kW up to 5 MW); or - 2) Request a review by DPS Staff.

-Exception 2: For non-inverter based system 50 kW or Less, the applicant should be aware that additional information and review time may be required by the utility (refer to Step 3).
-The applicant must include the items required in Step 5 of the Application Process Steps for Systems above 50 kW up to 2 MW in its original application.
+Exception 2: For non-inverter based system 50 kW or less, the applicant should be aware that additional information and review time may be required by the utility (refer to Step 3).
+The applicant must include the items required in Step 5 of the Application Process Steps for Systems above 50 kW up to 5 MW in its original application.
 This exception should not be considered the rule, but used by the utility only in justified situations.
 Utilities are encouraged to use the expedited process whenever possible.
-The utility has ten (10) Business Days upon receipt of the original application submittal to determine and notify the applicant in writing of its findings upon review of the application.
+The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the application is complete, project is eligible for expedited process, and whether it is approved for interconnection if eligible for expedited process.
+The utility shall notify the applicant in writing of its findings upon review of the application.
+If the utility determines that the non-inverter based system is not eligible for the expedited application process, the applicant can: